ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.influxdb/README.md

 * (Excodibur) Added expert settings to deactivate health checks for Influx 2 db (There are no health checks for Influx 1)
 * (Excodibur) Hide settings not relevant when "log changes only" is not used
 * (Apollon77) Allow all number values for debounce again
-* (Apollon77) InfluxDB also do not like Infinite values, so ignore them too
+* (Apollon77) InfluxDB also does not like Infinite values, so ignore them too

 ### 2.3.0 (2021-12-14)
 * (bluefox) Support only `js.controller` >= 3.3.x